xgladius/wiz-packet-map/README.md

 (mainly to be used in the aid of cheating software I guess, since custom implementation using this method is possible but not recommended or viable or good!)

 It is also not a token that is generated every few minutes.
-It is a IV/Nonce and a new iv and nonce every time a zone change occurs, and is generated when the initial login packet is sent.
+It is a IV/nonce and a new iv and nonce are generated every time a zone change occurs, and is generated when the initial login packet is sent.